ctolan/ctolan.github.io/_posts/2018-10-08-PowerShell-Lambda.md

 I used "-AllowClobber" because some of the cmdlets existed and it is a force install switch.

-I must have all the necessary modules installed now
+So by now i think i must all the necessary modules installed.

 - PowerShell Core 6
 - AWS PowerShell Lambda Module
 - AWS PowerShell Module
 - AWS PowerShell NetCore

-*Error!* --> Google
+Yet i still could not publish sucessfully.

-The first thing I tried was setting Environment variables for AWS Access Key and AWS Secret Key, but this didn't work.
-It did set me on the right path checking the AWS PowerShell credentials connectivity, I looked [here](https://aws.amazon.com/blogs/developer/handling-credentials-with-aws-tools-for-windows-powershell/) for how to set/create a new AWS Credential.
+I tried setting Environment variables for my AWS Access Key and AWS Secret Key, but this didn't work.
+It did set me on the right path checking the AWS PowerShell credentials connectivity, I looked [here](https://aws.amazon.com/blogs/developer/handling-credentials-with-aws-tools-for-windows-powershell/) for how to set/create a new AWS Credential via PowerShell.

 ```powershell
 PS C:> Set-AWSCredentials -AccessKey 123MYACCESSKEY -SecretKey 456SECRETKEY -StoreAs myAWScreds
 ```

-I was able to list all AMI's on eu-west-1 after created a new AWS credential, but still not able publish my Lambda.
+I was now able to list all AMI's on eu-west-1, but still not able publish my Lambda!

 I gave up for the night and came back starting with again with Google, I [found the answer](https://stackoverflow.com/questions/43195587/aws-powershell-use-stsrole-the-security-token-included-in-the-request-is-inval).
-When I fetched the credentials in my session there were two:
+When I listed the credentials in my session there were two.

 ```powershell
 PS > Get-AWSCredentials -ListStoredCredentials